What Is Breast Cancer?

-Asbestos is a carcinogen that has been linked conclusively to other health conditions like mesothelioma cancer, but its exact correlation to breast cancer is uncertain.
+Asbestos is a carcinogen that has been linked conclusively to other health conditions such as mesothelioma cancer, but its exact correlation to breast cancer is uncertain.
 Although researchers have noted an elevated incidence of breast cancer in women who have been exposed to asbestos fibers, studies have not yet determined how asbestos directly affects breast tissue.

 One Australian study published in 2009 reviewed the potential association between exposure to blue asbestos and cervical, ovarian, uterine and breast cancers.
-Nearly 3,000 women from Wittenoom, the home of a large asbestos company operated until 1966, were compared with the general Western Australian population.
+Nearly 3,000 women from Wittenoom — the home of a large asbestos company operated until 1966 — were compared with the general Western Australian population.

 A similar study that monitored cancer diagnoses in British asbestos factory workers was the only one of its kind to suggest an association between occupational asbestos exposure and elevated rates of breast cancer.
 This project found a slightly increased rate of breast cancer diagnoses in female factory workers who experienced significant exposure over two or more years.
 The study expected 10.48 deaths from breast cancer, yet 12 participants passed away from the illness.